jlewi/foyle/docs/content/en/docs/how-tos/honeycomb.md

   Your browser does not support the video tag.
 </video>

-## How to integrate Honeycomb with RunMe
+## How to integrate Honeycomb with Runne

 This section explains how to integrate executing Honeycomb queries from RunMe.